omerAllied/Hubspot-Sync-Contacts-Tool/README.md

-# Hubspot-Migration-Tool
+# Hubspot-Sync-Contacts-Tool

+Updating your CRM can be a hassle.

-Data migration is an essential aspect of any organization's data management capabilities.
-While moving from one CRM system to another, it is important that data should flow without any problems.
+While moving from one Hubspot account to another, it is important that data flows without any problems.

 And this tool is the perfect solution.

-It enables smooth data migration of contacts to another hubspot account (assuming both in source & destination contacts are the same).
+It enables smooth integration of any engagements (emails, notes etc.) made with contacts with another Hubspot account (assuming both source & destination contacts already there).

 Easy, flexible to use.

-Migrate tons of contacts with a single click.
+Migrate tons of contact engagements with a single click.

 Feel free to visit [our website](http://www.alliedc.com/) for more info.